World Heritage Sites in Romania

 Dacian Fortresses of the Orastie Mountains

-The Geto-Dacian branch of the Thracians are mentioned for the first time by Herodotus in connection with the 514 BC expedition of Darius, the Persian king.
-The centre of their power was Transylvania, where, in the Orastie Mountains, still exist archaeological traces of their civilization.
+The Geto-Dacian branch of the Thracians are mentioned for the first time by Herodotus in connection with the 514 BC expedition of the Persian king Darius.
+The center of their power was Transylvania, where, in the Orastie Mountains, still exist archaeological traces of their civilization.
 One of their most important leaders was king Burebista who controlled a large territory.
 He was assassinated in 44 BC, almost at the same time as Julius Ceasar, just before their confrontation.

 Wooden Churches of Maramures